Skip to Content

 These skills will help you during group assignments in college, or projects in the postgrad world.
 Furthermore, you will learn how to think quickly and thoroughly in emergency situations.
 Are you up for the challenge?

-2. After School Worker or Camp Counselor
+2. Day Care Worker or Camp Counselor or Nanny Jobs

 Many people may say that being a camp counselor is tiring: You have to oversee dozens of children, plan activities beforehand, scream out the guidelines of the camp, and constantly play games with everyone.